Student (Undergraduate/Graduate) Parking Permits for 2014-2015 are now available at Public Safety. Be sure to apply online

 Additionally, any student driving a vehicle displaying out of state registration plates must obtain a nonresident decal as required by the Massachusetts Registry of Motor Vehicles.
 This decal can be obtained at no cost by filling out the Nonresident Student Vehicle Information Form available at the Office of Public Safety.
 Due to the fact that this form is generated by the Registry of Motor Vehicles, it is not available on the Public Safety website.

 Medical Parking Pass Application (click here)

 *Parking decals can be picked up 24 hours after the online application has been filled out.
 Please be sure to bring your receipt.

-Please review the complete Traffic and Parking Regulations .pdf for 2012-2013.
+Please review the complete Traffic and Parking Regulations for 2014-2015.

 September 2013 Changes in the Traffic and Parking Rules and Regulations

 The College reserves the right to request to search a vehicle registered with Public Safety when the following conditions, as similar to those outlined in the Student Handbook related to room searches apply:

 - To uphold community standards (including student conduct other college policies);

 - In cases of emergency, as determined by College staff;